 On 22 October 1921, after twelve years on Grant St., Elder moved his bookstore to 239 Post, across the street from where the 1898 store had been.
-The new store offered several advantages, including a larger sales areas and a gallery & lecture hall.
-As an added bonus, Elder was now directly across the street from Gump’s, a family-owned, one-of-a-kind store with an international reputation.
+The new store offered several advantages, including larger sales areas, plus a gallery and lecture hall.
+As an added bonus, Elder was now across the street from Gump’s, a family-owned, one-of-a-kind store with an international reputation.
+Paul Elder & Company would remain at this location for twenty-seven years, longer than any other site.

-When the Grant St store opened in 1909, the Bernard Maybeck furnishings were brought over from the Van Ness store: Arts & Crafts chandeliers and stout wooden bookcases.
-Likewise, when Post St. opened, the chandeliers and bookcases came along, as well as the gothic window screens that Maybeck had designed for Grant St.
+One of the benefits of hiring Bernard Maybeck for each successive bookstore was that Maybeck was able to incorporate architectural elements of the old stores into the new one.
+When the Grant St store opened in 1909, many furnishings were brought over from the 1906 Van Ness store: Arts & Crafts light fixtures, medieval chandeliers, stout wooden tables and bookcases.
+Likewise, when the company moved to Post St., the chandeliers and bookcases also moved, as well as the gothic openwork screens that Maybeck had designed for Grant St.

 1 thought on “239 Post (1921-1948)”